zarinlo/codelabs/codelab-springboot-api.md

 ![](elements/assets/springboot-api/reimport-maven-proj.png)

-2. Run [Ivalidate Caches](https://www.jetbrains.com/help/idea/invalidate-caches.html) and check the box that says, "Clear VCS Log caches and indexes".
+2. Run [Invalidate Caches](https://www.jetbrains.com/help/idea/invalidate-caches.html) and check the box that says, "Clear VCS Log caches and indexes".

 3. Synchronize your project by right-clicking on the project folder and hitting Synchronize.
 You can also do this from the maven projects tool window.
 Follow: [Maven Projects Tool Window](https://www.jetbrains.com/help/idea/maven-projects-tool-window.html)